 Do you love coming up with creative solutions to help people work smarter?

-Could you see yourself managing the fast-growing real estate portfolio of a company like Netflix or Amazon?
+Could you see yourself managing the fast-growing real estate portfolio of a company like Netflix or developing workplace management strategies for a place like Amazon?

 If so, you may very well have a future as a workplace strategy manager.